QuorumDMS/av-front-end-challenge/README.md

 4. Run the Autovance Leads API server on port 3000 using `node leads-api.js`
 5. Complete the code to solve the problem described above
 6. Create a small technical write-up that describes how you solved the problem, and put it in `DESCRIPTION.md`
-7. Add @crabl to the private repository and send an e-mail to chris@autovance.com once you've pushed your completed project up to GitHub
+7. Add @xjph to the private repository and send an e-mail to millerj@quorumdms.com once you've pushed your completed project up to GitHub

 ## Notes